IOwnSpaceX/EasyAdmin-ox/README.md

 # 🔨 EASYADMIN USING OX_LIB MENU 🔨

+# NEW UPDATE! v1.3.0
+I have added noclip to EasyAdmin and added a clockin/out script that is already integrated into the resource. **YOU MUST BE CLOCKED IN TO USE NOCLIP**
+`add_ace group.NAME easyadmin.player.noclip allow`

 # NEW UPDATE! v1.2.0
 I have added EasyAdmin Jail using my jail script: https://github.com/IOwnSpaceX/Liam-Jail and added some new notifications.